Subblocks

 Declaring functions with subblocks

-No callback parameters
+No subblock parameters

-to the function signature to declare a delve
+Add two pipe characters || to the function signature to declare a delve parameter

-which takes no callback parameters.
+which takes no subblock parameters.

 fn FunctionWithSubblock() || {